Expressions

 lowercase($MyString(prevSibling)) | frosty friday | frosty friday | not yet |

-| description | try | expect | result | ok |
+description | try | expect | result | ok |

 If no context is provided, max() compares elements lexically unless every element is a number |

-max(1;10;3) | 10 | 10 | not yet |
+max("1;10;3") | 10 | 10 | not yet |

 If no context is provided, max() compares elements lexically unless every element is a number |

-max(1;10;zebra) | zebra | zebra | not yet |
+max("1;10;zebra") | zebra | zebra | not yet |

-Action: $UserNum=max(1;10;3) .
-Since max() has a numeric context, is sorts numerically |
+Action: $UserNum=max("1;10;3") .
+Since max() has a numeric context, it sorts numerically |

 $UserNum | 10 | 10 | not yet |

-| max("Winken;Blinken;Nod") | Winken | Winken | not yet |
+max("Winken;Blinken;Nod") | Winken | Winken | not yet |

-| description | try | expect | result | ok |
+description | try | expect | result | ok |

-| min(apple;pear;grape) | apple | apple | not yet | |
+min(apple;pear;grape) | apple | apple | not yet | |

-Action: $UserNum=min(10;2;3) .
+Action: $UserNum=min("10;2;3").
 Since our context is numeric, min() compares items numerically. |

 $UserNum | 2 | 2 | not yet |

-| min("Winken;Blinken;Nod") | Blinken | Blinken | not yet | |
+min("Winken;Blinken;Nod") | Blinken | Blinken | not yet | |

-Action: $UserNum=min(20;2;-0.5;-4) |
+Action: $UserNum=min("20;2;-0.5;-4") |

 $UserNum | -4 | -4 | not yet |